-Firstly, the APK file has been extracted out of the device, and then been decompiled into samli code.
-The clues that recently found, two port numbers 7938 and 7940, could be searched within the source code to locate the key classes we will analyse on.
+~\\ Firstly, the apk file has been extracted out of the device, and then been decompiled into smali code.
+The clues that recently found, two port numbers 7938 and 7940, could be searched within the source code to locate the key classes we will analyze on.
 As the searching result of keyword 7938 shown below, we found the variable name which bearing that port number, namely ``\texttt{video\textunderscore port}''.
-Similarly, the port 7940 has been found in variable name ``\texttt{input\textunderscore port}'' recorded in same \textit{xml} file. \lstset{escapechar=@,style=customOtherBW} Next, we continued searching the occurrence of two variables ``\texttt{video\textunderscore port}'' and ``\texttt{audio\textunderscore port}''.
+Similarly, the port 7940 has been found in variable name ``\texttt{input\textunderscore port}'' recorded in same \emph{xml} file.
+Next, we continued searching the occurrence of two variables ``\texttt{video\textunderscore port}'' and ``\texttt{audio\textunderscore port}''.
 After filtering from the search result, we preliminarily confirmed that the code reflecting the control flow and data flow was located in class ``\texttt{RecordService}'' and ``\texttt{Projection}'' separately.
 Take the communication between video server and app as example, the core function in charge of the communication flow is supposed to be ``\texttt{videoWrite}'', which located in line 1038 in the smali code of \texttt{RecordService}.
-This \texttt{videoWrite} method has been called many time once after the occurrence of the constant string with all letter being capitalised, which is suspected to be the command sending to the server.
-Moreover, by browsering through the smali code, a method named ``\texttt{openSocket}'' has been called within the class \texttt{RecordService}, which helps us to come up with a presumption that the protocol we are going to discover was achieved through socket channel.
+This \texttt{videoWrite} method has been called many time once after the occurrence of the constant string with all letter being capitalized, which is suspected to be the command sending to the server.
+Moreover, by browsing through the smali code, a method named ``\texttt{openSocket}'' has been called within the class \texttt{RecordService}, which helps us to confirm that the protocol we are going to discover is performed through the socket channel.